theoladune/AIVC-Seminar/text/script.md

 # System overview 2

-Summing things up, we have a quite usual auto-encoder-based video coder.
+Summing things up, we have a quite usual learned video coder.

 ---